oZep/Ranger-cli/README.md

 - UDP packet forwarder with load distribution and hashing
 - Observability (counters, latency histograms)

-Build/run on Linux with liburing and OpenSSL
+Build/run on Linux with libcap and OpenSSL

 ## Architecture & Roadmap